2010 Saskatchewan Roughriders season

-The 2010 Saskatchewan Roughriders season was the 53rd season for the team in the Canadian Football League.
+The 2010 Saskatchewan Roughriders season was the 53rd season for the team in the Canadian Football League (CFL).
 The Roughriders attempted to win their fourth Grey Cup championship, but they lost to the Montreal Alouettes.
 The Roughriders celebrated their 100th Anniversary this year, which included wearing retro black, silver and red uniforms, having a documentary made of the franchise and having the Canadian Mint release a specialized Roughrider loonie.